GFA-DIU/OpenSource4Impact/README.md

    - Typical situation: the development partner (GIZ, KfW) wants to develop an open source GIS tool.
 The partner, however, has already some experience with ArcGIS (proprietary), has built up a simple ArcGIS-based spatial data infrastructure, and has some licenses available.
 Explicitly forcing the ToR towards Open Source will only bring confusion and frustration from all sides, requiring sketchy adjustments ("It must be Open Source, but also fully compatible with ArcGIS")

 ### What to consider in the discovery phase
-- identify detailed user needs
-> [!WARNING]
-> [Comment Stéphane] Usually the users don't know what they need until they have something in their hands.
-I would therefore not put so much emphasis on the "detailed user needs", but more on the description of use cases and personas AND highlight the need for agility, because we know already that the users will come with new needs during the development phase
+- identify detailed problem description (description of use cases and personas AND highlight the need for agility, because we know already that the users will come with new needs during the development phase)
+- be careful with user needs (Usually the users don't know what they need until they have something in their hands)
+- prioritize on the core problem
+- be careful with assigning roles to other critical user types without talking to them and analyzing their "problem" (e.g. those that enter data, those that supposed to benefit from increased transparency, ...)

 - translate them into technical requirements
 - develop a clear product vision